sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

 </tbody>
 </table>

+-   The above command also provide a log file, here GWAS\_Sex\_Check.log, that provides many information including number of cases and controls, males and females count, individuals with ambiguous code, etc

 -   Extract the IDs of individuals with discordant sex information.
-In situations in which discrepancy cannot be resolved, remove the individuals through following command. <br> <br>
+In situations where discrepancies cannot be resolved, remove the individuals through following command. <br> <br>

-**PLINK command to to remove the individuals based on sex information**
+**PLINK command to remove the individuals based on sex information**
 <br> <br> **plink –bfile raw\_GWAS\_data –remove
 discordant-sex-individuals-file.txt –make-bed –out
 1\_QC\_Raw\_GWAS\_data** <br> <br> (File